Governors

 Governor

-Gareth is a Fellow of the Royal Agricultural Societies and is past Chair of the Welsh Panel of CARAS (Council for Awards of the Royal Agricultural Societies) and has been Chair of the Welsh Region for The Moredun Foundation for the past nine years.
+A Fellow of the Royal Agricultural Societies, Gareth is past Chair of the Welsh Panel of the Council for Awards of the Royal Agricultural Societies and past Chair of the Welsh Region for The Moredun Foundation.
+He is currently a Panel Member on the Independent Appeals for Rural Grants and Payments.

-Gareth is originally from Caernarfon and studied Agriculture at the Welsh Agricultural College in Aberystwyth gaining an HND in Agriculture.
-After a period milking cows in New Zealand he spent time managing beef, sheep and arable farms in Mid Wales, followed by a couple of years working as a beef specialist for the Meat and Livestock Commission.
+Gareth studied at the Welsh Agricultural College in Aberystwyth.
+After a period on a dairy farm in New Zealand he spent time managing beef, sheep and arable farms in Mid Wales, and worked as a beef specialist for the Meat and Livestock Commission.

 Learn more